When it comes to food, Bermudians have some original flavours all their own. Seek out these items for an only-in-Bermuda foodie experience.

 1 Gosling’s Rum

 With a history stretching back to the early 19th century, Gosling’s Black Seal Rum is the key ingredient in Bermuda’s two signature cocktails, the Dark 'n Stormy® and the Rum Swizzle, and a key accent in Bermuda's famed fish chowder.
-You can find these and many other rum-centric recipes on the Gosling's website.

 2 Barritt’s Bermuda Stone Ginger Beer